SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 - `type="text"`  -  defines a text entry field in which the user can enter anything, so **this input should always be checked client and/or server side**.

+  **Note:**  This input type disregards some whitespace characters such as carriage returns/newlines.

   The `maxlength` caps the length of the input that can be entered:

   ```html